-- what is the relevance of all this to the world today?
-(I must stress that when I get to the fourth topic, I am no longer speaking as a specialist).
+- What is the relevance of all this to the world today?
+(I must stress that when I get to this fourth topic, I am no longer speaking as a specialist).

 Patricia Crone is professor of Islamic history at the Institute for Advanced Study, Princeton.
 Her recent work includes Medieval Islamic Political Thought (Edinburgh University Press, 2004) published in the United States as God's Rule: Government and Islam (Columbia University Press, 2004)

 (31 August 2006)

 Well, actually there are two kinds, depending on whether the Muslims are politically strong or weak.
 I shall start with the type associated with political strength, because that's the normal type in Islamic history.
 I shall get to the second in connection with the question of modern relevance.

 The normal type of jihad is missionary warfare.
 That's how you'll find it described in the classical law-books, from about 800 to about 1800.
 What the Quran has to say on the subject is a different question: the rules it presupposes seem to be a good deal more pacifist than those developed by the jurists and exegetes.
 But it is the work of the latter which came to form the sharia - the huge mass of precepts on which the public and private lives of Muslims were based (at least in theory), down to the coming of modernity, which still regulates their devotional lives today, and on which Islamists (or "fundamentalists") would like once more to base the entire arena of public life.